Statement of Philosophy

 - If you see a written slur or discover graffiti, do not erase the words or images.
 The Department of Public Safety and the Gettysburg Police will need to see it in order to document and photograph.

 Gettysburg College encourages prompt reporting of Bias-Related Conduct so an investigation of the alleged facts can be conducted to determine if College policy has been violated, including violations of the Student Code of Conduct.
 In addition, the College may refer complaints to law enforcement authorities in order to determine whether an independent investigation for violation(s) of criminal law is warranted.

 Bias conduct is a violation of College policy and the College will investigate such incidents to determine if someone has violated our policy.
-Students found responsible are subject to College sanctions (see section XX for a list of all possible sanctions).
+Students found responsible are subject to College sanctions (see all possible sanctions).
 All reports of bias incidents/ conduct will be included in an annual report.
 This report, which does not include names, is intended as a reference for the community to track the number and types of incidents on campus.
 The Gettysburg College Diversity Commission and Student Life Committee will receive a regular summary of bias incidents occurring on campus from the Vice President for College Life and Dean of Students.
 In addition, these incidents may be shared with the broader community as appropriate.

 The College will respond in one of the following ways in consultation with the aggrieved party: